dynatrace-extensions/dynatrace-extensions-vscode/README.md

 ### 🔐 Generate certificates

 Generates all the required keys and certificates needed for signing and validating Extensions 2.0.
-At the end, you can upload your newly generated root certificate to the Dynatrace Credentials Vault.
+At the end, you can distribute your newly generated root certificate to the Dynatrace Credentials Vault and locally installed OneAgents or ActiveGates.

-### 🔗 Upload certificate
+### 🔗 Distribute certificate

 Uploads the workspace's root (CA) certificate to the Dynatrace Credentials Vault.
+The user is prompted whether to also upload this certificate to any locally installed OneAgents or ActiveGates (if detected).
+Due to the default certificate locations this follow-up requires administrator level permissions (example for Windows, Run As Administrator).

 ### 🎁 Build extension